tydaeus/notes/git/git-submodules.md

 You will need to update submodule files after setting this, to reflect the changes.

+**Warning**: on its own, this only updates the configured branch that is pointed to, without updating the corresponding commit.
+You will also need to:
+1. `cd` into the branch dir
+2. `git switch` to the desired branch
+3. `git fetch`
+4. `git merge`
+5. commit and push the resulting changes

 ## Removing a Submodule
 `git rm <submodulePath>` (followed by commit and push, etc.)